-Based on a classic model from 1970s, the new TAG Heuer Silverstone Chronograph (refs.
-CAM2111.FC6259 & CAM2110.FC6258) not only looks great.
-The watch looks different from myriads of standard sporty timepieces that -expensive or cheap, hand-crafted or mass-produced- have flooded the market during the recent decade or two.
-Although the movement that powers the gadget is modern, it is the vintage aura of the timekeeper that really makes me want to own one.
+Based on a classic model from 1970s, the TAG Heuer Silverstone Chronographs (refs.
+CAM2111.FC6259 & CAM2110.FC6258) not only look great.
+They also look different from myriads of standard sporty timepieces that -expensive or cheap, hand-crafted or mass-produced- have flooded the market during the recent decade or two.
+Although the movement that powers the 2010 collection is modern, it is the vintage aura that makes me want to own one of these.

-The original Heuer Silverstone automatic chronograph watch was first introduced in 1974, the year yours truly was born.
+The original Heuer Silverstone chronograph was first introduced in 1974, the year yours truly was born.
 So, forgive me for having a certain bias towards this almost vintage model.

 Its cushion-shaped 42 mm case and clear, highly legible dial with well-proportioned chronograph totalizers make it almost an ideal sports watch.